Jeremy Saland, Esq.

 Jeremy's success as an Assistant District Attorney for the People and as a defense attorney for his clients has long been recognized by his peers in their respective sides of criminal law.
-In that regard, both Jeremy and his law partner, Elizabeth Crotty, serve on the board of the Manhattan District Attorney Association, the not for profit alumni organization of the Manhattan District Attorney’s Office.
-Moreover, The National Trial Lawyers, “a professional organization composed of the premier trial lawyers from across the country who exemplify superior qualifications as civil plaintiff or criminal defense trial lawyers,” named Jeremy to their Top 100 trial lawyers in 2016.
-Since establishing the law practice, Jeremy's insight and opinions have been sought by various news stations, publications and other media outlets including the Wall Street Journal, New York Law Journal, AP, Reuters, Sports Illustrated Online and Eyewitness News.
-Because of his acumen and comprehension of the New York Penal and Procedure Law, Jeremy's commentary and analysis has been featured addressing issues including the transition from Robert Morgenthau's Manhattan District Attorney's Office to his successor, Cyrus Vance, the Strauss-Kahn "rape" indictment and the shoplifting arrest of former NYC Mayor Rudolph Giulliani's daughter to the firearm arrest of former NY Giant and All-Pro wide receiver Plaxico Burress, the cold case prosecution of Etan Patz and the salacious "Million Dollar Mommy Madam."
-Outside of the practice of criminal law, Jeremy served as the treasurer for the New York City Bar Association’s Small Law Firm Committee and was elected Councilman in November 2015 for a Westchester County Township.
+In that regard, Jeremy serves on the board of the Manhattan District Attorney Association, the not-for-profit alumni organization of the Manhattan District Attorney's Office.
+Moreover, Super Lawyers has honored Jeremy each year since 2000 and the National Trial Lawyers, "a professional organization composed of the premier trial lawyers from across the country who exemplify superior qualifications as civil plaintiff or criminal defense trial lawyers," invited Jeremy to join their Top 100 trial lawyers since 2016.
+Since establishing the law practice, Jeremy's insight and opinions have been sought by various news stations, publications and other media outlets including the Wall Street Journal, CNN, New York Law Journal, AP, Reuters, Sports Illustrated Online, and Eyewitness News, and others.
+Because of his acumen and comprehension of the New York Penal and Procedure Law, Jeremy's commentary and analysis has been featured addressing issues including the investigation into former President Donald Trump by the Manhattan District Attorney's Office, the Strauss-Kahn "rape" indictment, the cold case prosecution of Etan Patz, the salacious "Million Dollar Mommy Madam" case, and a host of other matters that played out in the courtroom and the local and national news.
+Outside of the practice of criminal law, Jeremy served as the treasurer for the New York City Bar Association's Small Law Firm Committee and was elected Councilman in November 2015 for a Westchester County Township where he also served as the Acting-Supervisor of that municipality.

 During his time as a prosecutor in the Trial Division as well as the Identity Theft, DWI and Domestic Violence Units, Mr. Saland's responsibilities included grand jury proceedings, evidentiary hearings, trials, and supervising complex investigations.
 Mr. Saland has successfully prosecuted as an Assistant District Attorney and defended as a criminal defense attorney thousands of cases.
 These cases have involved the entire spectrum of offenses, from white collar crimes related to Forgery, Falsifying Business Records, Identity Theft, Money Laundering and Grand Larceny to narcotic and violent crimes including Drug Possession, Assault, Kidnapping, Criminal Possession of a Weapon and Attempted Murder.